(214) 390-7947 (Overseas Callers)

 Can I work in more than one volunteer program at a time?

-Yes, you can participate and work in more than one volunteering in Costa Rica project at a time.
+Yes.
+You can participate and work in more than one project at a time.
 You can discuss this option with IFRE.
-However, we do need to advise you that doing so can be physically and mentally exhausting as each of our projects can take at least 4 hours of work daily.
+However, we do need to advise you that doing so can be physically and mentally exhausting, as each of our projects can take at least 4 hours of work daily.
 So, you must be fully aware that joining more than one project is not going to be easy, and you will have less free time to explore Costa Rica.

 How old should I be to take part?